 OATIS means the online interactive open access transmission information system, or any other replacement information system, that is used to facilitate information exchange.

 odorant comprises sulphur compounds added to gas to give it a distinctive and unpleasant odour so that leaks are readily detectable.

+pipeline integrity and management plan (PIMP) is a component of the PMS.
+It identifies how integrity related risks will be managed, including pipeline structural integrity, external interference, station integrity, anomaly assessment, defect repair, and remaining life review.

+pipeline management system (PMS) has the same meaning as in the AS/NZS 2885.3 s2.1.

-safety and operating plan is defined by AS/NZS 2885.3 s3.3.
-AS/NZS 2885 is the standard adopted by TSOs in New Zealand.
+safety and operating plan (SAOP) is a requirement of AS/NZS 4645Gas Distribution to identify and implement the controls necessary to mitigate the risks identified in an FSA.

 safety management system (SMS) has the same meaning as in the Gas (Safety and Measurement) Regulations 2010.